Royal Hospital of Granada - History, What to See, Hours, and Practical Information

 - It represents a new model of hospital, built specifically for accommodating the sick, independent of a monastery or religious establishment, and following the Filarete model: with open-air courtyards that help ventilate the rooms and filling them with light.

-What's around the Royal Hospital of Granada?
+What to See in the Royal Hospital of Granada

 Visiting Hours and Prices of the of the Royal Hospital

-Visiting Hours of the Royal Hospita
+Visiting Hours of the Royal Hospital

 You can visit the Royal Hospital from Monday to Friday, from 9:00 am to 9:00 pm; it does not close at noon.